botlabs-gg/yagpdb/README.md

 YAGPDB uses redis for light data and caching.

-I'm currently in the process of moving configuration over to postgres, about 50% of the configuration settings lives on postgres atm.
+I'm currently in the process of moving configuration over to postgres, about 50% of the configuration settings live on postgres atm.

 ### Creating a new plugin